 Content alerts are generated by machine learning–powered image analysis and cover five categories: Adult, Violent, Medical, Racy, and Spoof.
 Each image will receive a score in each of the five categories, listed here from low to high probability: Doubtful, Unlikely, Possible, Likely, Probable.
 If the image scores Likely or higher in either the Adult or Violent categories, the icon in the content alerts header will change to reflect the severity of the content alert.
 (The image highlighted in the screenshot below is not actually classified as Possible Adult; it is only used as an illustration.)

-Content alerts are a premium feature not available for all accounts.
+Content alerts are an Enterprise feature and are not available for all accounts.
 Contact us if you would like to enable this premium feature for your account.

 The color data section will show the color profile, color model, and the image’s dominant colors.
 Clicking on a color will execute a search for other images that contain that color.